 Jeremy Karpatkin represents technology, consumer products, and chemical companies in a wide range of complex litigation and regulatory matters concerning CERCLA, the Clean Water Act, state environmental laws, FIFRA, and other environmental laws.
 Mr. Karpatkin has litigated extensively in federal court and represents clients before state and federal agencies.
 He also counsels clients on federal and state rulemaking and on regulatory compliance.
-He has successfully challenged EPA rulemakings in federal court, has defended clients in RCRA citizen suits and collaborated with state and federal agencies in environmental rulemaking and technically complex compliance matters.
+He has successfully challenged EPA rulemakings in federal court, has defended clients in RCRA citizen suits, and has engaged in successful collaboration with state and federal agencies in environmental rulemaking and technically complex compliance matters.

 Mr. Karpatkin also has an active constitutional rights pro bono practice.
 His pro-bono matters include litigation challenging state restrictions on the right to vote under the Voting Rights Act and the 14th amendment, litigating due process claims on behalf of displaced tenants, litigation challenging the termination of the DACA program, and co-authoring amicus briefs to the US Supreme Court on right to counsel, right to education, freedom of speech and freedom of association claims.

 Prior to joining Arnold & Porter, Mr. Karpatkin worked at the United States Department of Energy in a variety of capacities involving the remediation of the DOE nuclear weapons complex.
 His positions included serving as Senior Policy Advisor to the Assistant Secretary for Environmental Management and Senior Advisor to the Manager of the Rocky Flats facility in Golden, Colorado.
 Previously, Mr. Karpatkin served as Chief of Staff to US Senator Paul Simon.